 These cute little Scandinavian Christmas gnomes, sometimes called Swedish or Nordic gnomes, are beyond adorable.
-I’m including instructions for you to make your own NO SEW style or using basic sewing skills.
+I’m including instructions for you to make your own NO SEW style using a sock or using basic sewing skills.
 Either way you go, you will absolutely love them and want to make more!

 My inspiration for these DIY gnomes was found when I was shopping at a local boutique, Very Violet.
 I’ve mentioned them in several posts over the years because they have the cutest home decor.